Learning About Achalasia

 What is achalasia?

-Achalasia (say "ay-kuh-LAY-zhuh") is a problem with the nerves that control the muscles in the esophagus, the tube that carries food and liquid to your stomach.
+Achalasia (say "ay-kuh-LAY-zhuh") is a rare problem with the nerves that control the muscles in the esophagus, the tube that carries food and liquid to your stomach.
 The muscles may tighten or spasm.
 The muscle that connects the lower end of the esophagus to the stomach may not open and close the right way.

 What happens when you have achalasia?

-When you have achalasia, you may have trouble swallowing foods and drinks.
+When you have achalasia, you may have trouble swallowing foods and liquids.
 You may spit up (regurgitate) food.
 That means undigested food may come back up into your mouth.
 You may also have heartburn or pain in your chest.

 These symptoms may cause you to lose weight.
 There's also a risk that you could inhale food or liquid into your lungs (aspiration).
 That may lead to pneumonia.